Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Energy identities and integrated decay estimates on Kerr

 \subsection{Integrated local energy decay and the \texorpdfstring{$r^{p}$}{rp} hierarchy}

-The nonlinear argument treats the Maxwell--Higgs system as a perturbation of the linear scalar wave and Maxwell systems, with the nonlinearities viewed as inhomogeneous source terms after commuting with the admissible vector fields $\mathcal Z$.
-Accordingly, the key input is an \emph{inhomogeneous} integrated decay estimate which simultaneously provides (i) boundedness of the nondegenerate energy, (ii) a Morawetz (integrated local energy decay) bulk term which degenerates only at the trapped set (photon region), and (iii) an $r^{p}$ hierarchy in the asymptotically flat region controlling the radiation fluxes through $\mathcal I^{+}$.
+The nonlinear argument treats the Maxwell-Higgs system as a perturbation of the linear scalar wave and Maxwell systems, with the nonlinearities viewed as inhomogeneous source terms after commuting with the admissible vector fields $\mathcal Z$.
+Accordingly, the key condition is an \emph{inhomogeneous} integrated decay estimate which simultaneously provides (i) boundedness of the nondegenerate energy, (ii) a Morawetz (integrated local energy decay) bulk term which degenerates only at the trapped set (photon region), and (iii) an $r^{p}$ hierarchy in the asymptotically flat region controlling the radiation fluxes through $\mathcal I^{+}$.

-In the framework of Definition~\ref{def:lin-package} this input is encapsulated by the inequality \eqref{eq:Lin-abstract} for a suitable admissible norm pair $(\mathcal X_{k},\mathcal S_{k})$.
-For emphasis, we record a representative schematic form of the estimate on Kerr.
+In the method of Definition~\ref{def:lin-estimates} this condition is encapsulated by the inequality \eqref{eq:Lin-abstract} for a suitable admissible norm pair $(\mathcal X_{k},\mathcal S_{k})$.
+For emphasis, we state a representative structural form of the estimate on Kerr.

-\paragraph{A representative Morawetz bulk density in Kerr--star coordinates.} To make the content of Proposition~\ref{prop:kerr-integrated-decay} more concrete, we record a typical choice of the local energy bulk terms appearing in $\|\cdot\|_{\mathcal X_{k}}$.
-In Kerr--star coordinates $(t,r,\theta,\varphi)$ for $g_{M,a}$, cf.~\eqref{metric}, and with the spacelike time function $t^{\star}=t-r$ from \eqref{eq:kerr-tstar}, one has the volume form
+\paragraph{A representative Morawetz bulk density in Kerr-star coordinates.} To make the content of Proposition~\ref{prop:kerr-integrated-decay} more concrete, we state a typical choice of the local energy bulk terms appearing in $\|\cdot\|_{\mathcal X_{k}}$.
+In Kerr-star coordinates $(t,r,\theta,\varphi)$ for $g_{M,a}$, cf.~\eqref{metric}, and with the spacelike time function $t^{\star}=t-h(r)$ from \eqref{eq:kerr-tstar}, the triangular coordinate change preserves the volume density, so one has the volume form